-We have established intellectual property rights to stem cell technology through a combination of exclusive and non-exclusive licenses, patents, and trade secrets.
+We have established intellectual property rights to stem cell technology through a combination of exclusive and non-exclusive patent and technology licenses, our own patent properties, and trade secrets.
 To our knowledge, we are the first stem cell company focused on stem cell technology-based drug rescue.
 We have assembled an intellectual property portfolio around the use of pluripotent stem cell technologies in drug discovery and development and with specific application to drug rescue.
-The differentiation protocols we have licensed direct the differentiation of pluripotent stem cells through:
+The differentiation protocols we have licensed licenses direct the differentiation of pluripotent stem cells through:

-- a combination of growth factors (molecules that stimulate the growth of cells); - the experimentally controlled regulation of developmental genes, which is critical for determining what differentiation path a human cell will take; and - precise selection of immature cell populations for further growth and development.
+- a combination of growth factors (molecules that stimulate the growth of cells); - · the experimentally controlled regulation of developmental genes, which is critical for determining what differentiation path a human cell will take; and - · precise selection of immature cell populations for further growth and development.